The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-wp-toolbox/readme.txt

 == Description ==

-This plugin provides functionality that enhances your experience with us.
+This plugin provides functionality that enhances your WordPress experience.

-Please contact your Account Manager or our Technical Support crew for help, or with any suggestions!

 == Frequently Asked Questions ==